 You’ve already dabbled in many projects, but your most important project yet still lies ahead—finding a new job.
 For that, you’ll need a stellar resume, but how do you effectively showcase all your skills on a single-page sheet?

 We’ve got your back.
 Our junior Java developer resume examples and resume tips helped programmers like you kickstart their careers.
-Here’s how you can spruce up your application and land more interviews.
+Here’s how you can spruce up your application, create a cover letter and land more interviews.

 Junior Java Developer Resume